dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Discretion**: Valor now lowers effective encumberance for all penalties, including stealth and speed penalties.

-**Battle Stamina**: Whenever you kill an enemy with a weapon attack, heal HP equal to 4 plus the enemy's tier, times the enemy's tier, plus 1.
-So for tiers 0, 1, 2, and 3, that's 1, 6, 13, and 22.
+**Battle Stamina**: Whenever you kill an enemy with a weapon attack, heal HP equal to 5 plus the enemy's tier, times the enemy's tier, plus 2.
+So for tiers 0, 1, 2, and 3, that's 2, 7, 16, and 26.

 **Berserk**: When you make a “Reckless” attack, any critical attack except “Cautious”, or spend a turn bonestuck, you gain a stack of the “Berserk” buff that grants small bonuses to dodge and armor and large bonuses to melee damage and accuracy.
 You can accrue a number of berserk stacks equal to your Valor.
 Stacks are lost at a rate of 1 each round you do not gain a stack.

 **Blood Rage**: Whenever you kill an enemy with an attack, gain stacks of Berserk equal to its tier+2.
 Whenever you take damage from an attack, gain a stacks of berserk equal to 1/10th the damage, rounded down. **Requires Berserk**.

+**Sunder**: Unlockes a basic and a critical strike option.
+The basic option has a damage mod 125% and causes the player to drop their guard.
+It never bypasses armor.
+When it lands on an enemy with armor, it applies stacks of armor damage equal to half of your valor (rounded up).
+The critical strike is similar except it has a 200% damage mod, applies stacks of armor damage equal to your valor, and stuns the target for a round.

 **Overwhelm**: Every melee attack, regardless of outcome against an enemy has a 20% chance to apply the "Overwhelmed" debuff to an enemy for exactly 2 turns.
 Overwhelmed enemies have their guard down, cannot cast spells, and cannot move.